a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open `/TESTS/HUNDRED.FILES`.
 Drag a select rectangle around all the visible icons in the window.
 Verify that the icons all become selected in under 1s, and that the mouse cursor remains responsive.

 * Launch DeskTop.
 Open `/TESTS/HUNDRED.FILES`.
 Verify that the mouse cursor doesn't flicker as icons far away from the cursor are drawn.
+* Launch DeskTop.
+Click on the desktop, away from any icons.
+Verify that the mouse cursor doesn't flicker.
+* Launch DeskTop.
+Click on in a window, away from any icons.
+Verify that the mouse cursor doesn't flicker.